jared-hughes/casual-serious-language/public-docs/syntax.md

   - I don't like this though.
 It's so nice to just write `[1,2,3]`.
 - We want to avoid introducing syntax that allows e.g. `-x < 3 || print(x)`, since that would get confused as a subtraction with the previous line.

-## Blocks (not yet implemented)
+## `return` keyword (not yet implemented)

-Two return keywords:

-- `return` exits the function and returns the value
-- `ret` determines the value of the block without affecting control flow.
+The keyword `ret` determines the value of the block without affecting control flow.

-  - If `ret` is the last statement of the block, it corresponds to (in Rust) leaving off the semicolon.
-  - `ret` is only allowed as the last statement of the block for now.
+A future `return` keyword would affect control flow: it would jump to the end of the containing function and return teh value.

 For example,